Infrared Sauna Therapy For Immune and Detox Support

 Through this process, infrared sauna therapy heats your muscle tissues and internal organs without heating the surrounding air.
 This heat helps your organs and tissues to detoxify by pushing toxins out of your bloodstream to be eliminated by perspiration or sweating.

 The FIR technology of infrared sauna therapy can penetrate the body 1.5 to 3 inches below the surface level.
-It helps to reduce the size of water clusters inside your body allowing them greater mobility and an easier access to body tissues.
+It helps to reduce the size of water clusters inside your body allowing them greater mobility and easier access to body tissues.
 This helps to enhance cell membrane tone and functionality, nutrient absorption, circulatory patterns, and detoxification.
 It can also improve lymphatic and blood circulation, reduce inflammation, improve microcirculation throughout your body, lower lactic acid, and increase oxygen delivery to your cells (1, 2).

 Major Benefits of Infrared Sauna Therapy